Why would one build a railway in the middle of a motorway? It's cheaper!

 Rolling stock (including new depot) would cost a fair bit, Elizabeth Line with 70 trains estimated cost £1 billion.

 New bus stations - West Croydon cost £4.5 million, even if it is a rebuild.
-Up to 15 stations are doable with bus connections, Heathrow is ruled out (already has bus stations to connect to), some locations not ideal for bus stations for the stations I've made (Brentwood parkway).
+Up to 15 stations are doable with bus connections, Heathrow is ruled out (already has bus stations to connect to), some locations not ideal for bus stations for the stations I've made (Brentwood parkway, basically only 498 can use it) but still should be done to facilitate ease of transfer onto this Lorbit Line.

 Costs up to £67,500,000